First Flight For Siemens Electric Motor

 Key Takeaways:

-• Siemens successfully completed the first public flight of its hybrid-electric motor installed in an Extra 330LE aerobatic airplane in Germany.
+• Siemens completed the first public flight of its hybrid-electric motor, installed in an Extra 330LE aerobatic airplane, near Dinslaken, Germany.

-• This event is considered a significant milestone for aviation electrification, enabling the future development of hybrid-electric aircraft with four or more seats.
+• This successful flight is considered a significant milestone for aviation electrification, enabling the development of larger hybrid-electric aircraft.

-• The motor will serve as the basis for a collaborative effort with Airbus to develop a hybrid-electric regional airliner capable of carrying up to 100 passengers by 2030.
+• Siemens plans to collaborate with Airbus to develop a hybrid-electric regional airliner capable of carrying up to 100 passengers by 2030, based on this motor technology.

 See a mistake?
 Contact us.